tronyx/tronitor/README.md

 If you use the alert option, be sure to also enter in your Discord/Slack webhook URL.
 If you forget this as well, the script will also prompt you to enter it:

 ![Webhook URL Prompt](/Images/webhook_url.png)

-**NOTE:** If you are running your own, self-hosted version of Healthchecks.io, you will need to modify the `apiUrl` variable on line 380 of `tronitor.sh`.

 ## Usage